 3.2.
 Focus – Only One Source of Income

-The management fee that we receive from clients equals 100% of our revenue.
+The management and performance fees that we receive from clients equals 100% of our revenue.

 As partners, we sink or swim together with our clients.

 3.3.
 No Conflicts Of Interest

 At CDAM, there is no need for a “Chinese Wall” as there are no conflicts of interest.